Understanding Marijuana: Facts, Legal Status, and Health Impacts

 The CDC is actively working to understand the public health impacts of marijuana use.
 In 2019, an estimated 48.2 million people used it in the United States, making it the most commonly used federally illegal drug.
 Research suggests that approximately 3 in 10 people who use marijuana may develop a marijuana use disorder, with a higher risk for those who begin using before age 18.

-See also What Do You Need to Know About Cannabis Laws and Regulations in California?
+See also Maryland's New Cannabis Laws: What You Need to Know

 Lastly, marijuana laws vary significantly from one state, county, or city to another.
 For detailed information on state-specific marijuana laws, the Marijuana Resource Center: State Laws Related to Marijuana provides comprehensive insights.